Updated: Mar 18

 There are 2 types of Decision trees:

-Classification trees are used when the dataset needs to be split into classes which belong to the response variable.
+Classification trees are used when the dataset needs to be split into classes that belong to the response variable.

 Regression trees, on the other hand, are used when the response variable is continuous.